polkadot-developers/substrate-developer-hub.github.io/docs/runtime/instantiable-module.md

 }
 ```

-## Deploying an Instantiable Module
+## Installing a Module Instsance in a Runtime

-When composing a runtime, one must take care to use the proper syntax for instantiable modules.
-As before it is slightly different.
+The syntax for including an instance of an instantiable module in a runtime is slightly different than for a regular module.
+The only exception is for modules that use the [Default Instance](#defualt-instance) feature described below.

-### Implementing the Configuration Trait
+### Implementing Configuration Traits
-When implementing the module's configuration trait, you need to be explicit which instance you are configuring, because in general the instances need not have identical configurations.
-In this snippet we've named the instance `Instance1`.
+Each instance needs to be configured individually.
+You must implement the module's configuration trait once for each instance you have installed, and you must specify which instance the configuration is for.
+In the following snippet we are configuring `Instance1`.
 ```rust
 impl template::Trait<template::Instance1> for Runtime {
 	type Event = Event;
 }
 ```

-### In the `construct_runtime!` Macro
+### Using the `construct_runtime!` Macro
-Finally, in the `construct_runtime!` macro, we give a more human-friendly name to each instance of the module.
+The final step of installing the module instance in your runtime is updating the `construct_runtime!` macro.
+You may give each instance a meaningful name.
 Here I've called `Instance1` `FirstTemplate`.
 ```rust
 FirstTemplate: template::<Instance1>::{Module, Call, Storage, Event<T>, Config},
 ```